 A couple of miles after the ferry, the single track road leading to Lochaline, along with the lochs and through the hills and the woods, is amazingly scenic.
 It takes a good 45 minutes to 1 hour, depending on the weather, to reach Lochaline from Corran Ferry.
 If you are travelling with non-divers, they can also enjoy a day on a boat exploring the Sound of Mull, watching wildlife and enjoying majestic landscapes.

-From the harbour of Lochaline, you have a beautiful view of Ardtornish Castle, and then later you have Calve Island and the picturesque harbour of Tobermory on the Isle of Mull.
+From the harbour of Lochaline, you have a beautiful view of Ardtornish Castle.
+From the boat, you’ll see Calve Island and the picturesque harbour of Tobermory on the Isle of Mull.
 The boat trip usually goes beyond the Sound of Mull to the islands of Coll and Tiree, where basking sharks are often found in larger groups than in the Sound of Mull itself.

 Mull Island: a paradise for wildlife lovers

 If you love going in the outdoors to watch birds in the woods or whales at sea, the Sound of Mull is the ideal place for you.
 Before putting your drysuit on and getting into the sea, look carefully around you, you might be able to spot sea eagles, puffins, cormorants, gannets in the air; and basking sharks, whales, seals, sunfish, dolphins, porpoises, sea otters at the surface of the sea.